1j01/audio-sponge/README.md

 soak up some sound and squeeze some out

-take stuff from the file system
+* glob a bunch of files from the file system

-choose random byte ranges, output
+* choose random byte ranges

-corrupted data crap to disk
+* string them together

+* output